In the state of Georgia there are no state or county regulations in place that require an individual to receive a Georgia food handlers license.

 It is important to keep in mind though, that some employers or restaurant managers will require food handlers to complete training regardless of lenient state laws.

 ⚠️ Please be aware that many online food safety course providers claim that the state of Georgia requires food handler licenses.
-This is faulty information.
+This is untrue.
 Sure, the food handlers license may boost your resume while looking for a job… but remember, it’s not necessarily needed.
 It may not be in your best interest paying for a course. ⚠️

 The only certification the state of Georgia requires is for a food manager.
 These are typically shift leaders, aka Persons-in-charge (PIC).
 Please continue reading for further details.